 REFLECT.
 “What did you notice?
-What did you see?
 What questions would you ask the performers if they were here?”

 WATCH.
 “Sometimes our job as the audience means participating.
 In this next song, we get to join in!
-First, Ahmed from Border CrosSing will show you some actions, then, you will get to sing along with the group.
+Ahmed from Border CrosSing will show us some actions.”
+(2 min.)

 REFLECT.
-“Do you remember what country this song is from?”
+“Do you remember what country that song is from?”
 (Venezuela.)
 “Ahmed taught us four words in Spanish.
-Can you remember the meaning of any (or all) of the words?”
+Can you remember the meaning of any of the words?”
 (Amo= I love, Lloro= I cry, Canto= I sing, Sueño= I sleep.)